The Sound of Freedom has been relatively quite this week, possibly due to the turbulently windy days we've had (some with 30-40 mph gusts).

 We've been here most of the week, and I'm beginning to get a grasp on a couple of the major routes around town.
 Don't get me wrong, I still have a map and the Garmin out and ready anytime I leave the apartment.
 I love GPS!
 Having the Garmin makes me remember how found my way around San Diego when we first moved there: I circled help wanted ads, wrote down addresses, plotted addresses on the map, decided which order the map dictated I visit them, wrote directions to each place in the most linear fashion...

 Other than local roads and how to calm a frenzied parrot, I have learned that I've been spoiled by living in a house my whole life.
 Here, I need to take my trash to one of the two giant trash compactors on the premises.
 The closest one is 2/10 mile, round trip (and ours is one of the closest buildings).
-It's not about the walk; I like to run (ok, I jog, but you get the point).
-It's about walking 1/10 mile with my garbage!
+It's not about the walk; it's about walking 1/10 mile with my garbage!

 The weather's been beautiful all week, but it's supposed to rain this weekend; our official welcome to the east.
 I think my favorite part so far is that we made it just in time for the break of spring.
 There are trees full of white blossoms and baby leaves, and there are golden daffodils everywhere!